CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 {{</note>}}

 Previously we learned how to log values to the console, but we can also **compare** two values.
-Comparisons are very useful whenever we want to check that a function produces some target output.
+Comparisons are essential whenever we want to check that a function produces some target output.

 We can compare the current output of `formatAs12HourClock("08:00")` with the target output of `"08:00 am"` and ask: **are these 2 values the same?**.
 We can use a comparison operator to compare 2 expressions and check if they evaluate to the same value.
 In particular, we can use the strict equality operator `===`, a comparison operator used to check if two values are the same.